anthony80188/pyrevit-structural-toolkit/README.md

-Collection of homemade Revit producitvity tools + helpful tools from other pyRevit addins, all combined into one toolbar (with Structural Engineering bias).
+Collection of homemade Revit productivity tools + helpful tools from other pyRevit addins, all combined into one toolbar (with Structural Engineering bias).

 Testing grounds for tools prior to roling out to the entire company.